640 South State StreetDover, Delaware 19901

 Carbon dioxide content, CO2 content, carbon dioxide blood test, bicarbonate blood test, bicarbonate test

-This test measures the amount of carbon dioxide in your blood.
+This test measures how much carbon dioxide is in your blood.

 When you digest food, your body makes carbon dioxide as a waste product in the form of gas.
-Your blood carries this gas to your lungs, where you exhale it and breathe in oxygen thousands of times a day.
-Normally, carbon dioxide in your bloodstream causes no problems, but if you have far too much or too little of it, you may have a disease or a medical emergency.
+Your blood carries this gas to your lungs.
+You exhale it and breathe in oxygen thousands of times a day.
+Carbon dioxide in your blood usually causes no problems.
+But if you have far too much or too little of it, you may have a disease or a health emergency.

-Most of the carbon dioxide in your body is in the form of bicarbonate, which is made by your kidneys.
+Most of the carbon dioxide in your body is in the form of bicarbonate.
+This is made by your kidneys.
 Bicarbonate is used to keep the acids and bases in your blood in balance.

-The test measures all types of carbon dioxide in your blood – bicarbonate, carbonic acid, and dissolved CO2 – so it gives only an approximation of the bicarbonate concentration.
+The test measures all types of carbon dioxide in your blood: bicarbonate, carbonic acid, and dissolved CO2.
+Because of this, it gives only an estimate of the amount of bicarbonate.

 You may need this test if you are having trouble breathing, especially if you feel confused and disoriented.

-You may also need this test if your doctor suspects that you have a lung, liver, or digestive disease.
-This is because your body uses carbon dioxide to maintain a healthy balance of acid-base, or pH, and electrolytes.
-These diseases are linked to altered blood bicarbonate levels.
+You may also need this test if your health care provider thinks you have a lung, liver, or digestive disease.
+This is because your body uses carbon dioxide to keep a healthy balance of acid-base (pH) and electrolytes.
+These diseases are linked to changes in levels of bicarbonate in the blood.

-You may also have this test if your doctor wants to check the progress of a disease linked to blood bicarbonate levels, such as Cushing syndrome.
-You may also have this test to look at any side effects of drugs like metformin that may lead to acidosis.
+You may also have this test if your provider wants to check the progress of a disease linked to blood bicarbonate levels.
+This may be Cushing syndrome or kidney disease.
+You may also have this test to look at any side effects of medicines like metformin that may cause acidosis.

-Your doctor may also order an electrolyte panel, which measures your sodium, potassium, and chloride levels.
+Your health care provider may also order an electrolyte panel.
+This measures your sodium, potassium, and chloride levels.

 Many things may affect your lab test results.
 These include the method each lab uses to do the test.
 Even if your test results are different from the normal value, you may not have a problem.
 To learn what the results mean for you, talk with your health care provider.

 Results are given in millimoles per liter (mmol/L).
-Normal values are 22 to 29 mmol/L in adults.
+Normal values in adults are 22 to 29 mmol/L.

 Higher levels of carbon dioxide may mean you have: